qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 **Notes:**
 - Be sure to replace `<rpc-user>` and `<rpc-pass>` with the information noted earlier.
 - For a verbose desciption of these settings, look to the file: [`~/electrum-personal-server-eps-v0.1.6/config.cfg_sample`](https://github.com/chris-belcher/electrum-personal-server/blob/master/config.cfg_sample).
+- At this point you may add your Electrum master public keys or individual addresses to the config file.

 ```
 ## Electrum Personal Server configuration file

 [master-public-keys]
 ## Add electrum master public keys to this section.
-## Create a wallet in electrum then go Wallet -> Information to get the mpk.
+## Create a wallet in electrum then go Wallet -> Information to get the MPK.

 # any_name_works = xpub661MyMwAqRbcFseXCwRdRVkhVuzEiskg4QUp5XpUdNf2uGXvQmnD4zcofZ1MN6Fo8PjqQ5cemJQ39f7RTwDVVputHMFjPUn8VRp2pJQMgEF